MaSp005/deathmarkers/docs/doc.md

 # Database

-The server works with [`better-sqlite3`](https://www.npmjs.com/package/better-sqlite3) and thus has only one database and no login.

 The database contains one table per format version, in order to store the corresponding incoming deaths in the correct version table, and sending deaths combined from all formats.

 ## Table `format1`